CantaraJS/cantara/README.md

 - Webpack, Babel, TSconfig ecc. can be modified externally
 - Write integration tests for CLI
 - Create a few useful starter templates
-- Perfect UX for all cantara commands
+- Good UI/UX with ink and enquirer
-  - Everything is a "wizard"
+  - --help and --version
 - Deployment should work out of the box for all parts an application can have
   - Defaults can be overriden